 At some point, you'll find you need a CRM app, a customer relationship management system that keeps you and your team on top of your sales pipeline.
-Until that time comes, though, you can get much of the same features with a spreadsheet CRM or a contact-centric kanban board.
+Until that time comes, though, you can get many of the same features with a spreadsheet CRM or a contact-centric kanban board.
 It's the latter that entrepreneur Grégoire Gilbert found to work best early on for his team.

 "There's a lot of CRM and sales pipeline solutions out there.
 From platforms aiming at freelancers, to SaaS targeting sales teams.
 Most of them look good and could have probably worked for our tiny team," say Gilbert.
 "Although, being a pretty convinced Trello user already, I decided to give it a try for managing my sales pipeline."